Skip to content Skip to footer

 Mark and Alicia Carter

 Mark grew up in the lower mainland and moved to the Cariboo in 2002 where he was introduced to house church at McLeese lake.
 Alicia grew up in Quesnel before moving to Langley to attend the Trinity Western University nursing program.
 They have both enjoyed worshiping in house churches and were part of a network of house churches in Vancouver while Mark was working on a Master of Divinity degree at Regent College.
-Their first boy (Micah) was born in March 2019 and they are enjoying their new life living in Williams Lake.

 Growing disciples in the Cariboo/Chilcotin